Critical By Design? Potentials and Limitations of Materialized Critique

 Project: Visual identity, coordination, moderation and research

 Commissioner: IXDM Institute of Experimental Design and Media Cultures

-‘Critical By Design?’ is an interdisciplinary research conference on the capacity of design as a mode of critique.
-International experts from design theory, history and practice, the philosophy of technology, the art, cultural and media studies as well as the field of human-computer interaction discuss the ambivalent relationship of design and criticality and offer theoretical and practice-oriented approaches for an understanding of the potentials and limitations of design as a materialized form of critique.
-Moritz Greiner-Petter and me on behalf of m—d—buero developed the visual identitiy of the conference.
-Idea is to question the term ‘criticality’ by replacing the title of the conference with common used terms in the critical design discourse.
-Besides the design work, I was also part of the conference team and was involved as researcher, coordinator and moderator.
+“Critical By Design?” is an interdisciplinary research conference on the capacity of design as a mode of critique.
+International experts from design theory, history and practice, the philosophy of technology, the art, cultural and media studies as well as the field of human-computer interaction, discuss the ambivalent relationship of design and criticality offering theoretical and practice-oriented approaches for an understanding of the potentials and limitations of design as a materialized form of critique.
+In collaboration with Moritz Greiner-Petter we developed the visual identity of the conference.
+The idea is to question the term ‘criticality’ by replacing the title of the conference with common terms in the critical design discourse.
+Besides the design work, I was also part of the conference team and involved as a researcher, project coordinator and conference moderator.

 The conference was funded by the Swiss National Science Foundation (SNSF) and held as part of the research project “Critical Artifacts – Speculative and Critical Design as a reflective approach towards the design of technology”

 On and of the grid.
 Hackers & Designers Publication

 m—d—buero was asked to write a contemplation about our participation at the H&D Summer Academy 2017 in Amsterdam.
 The first part of the contribution is a collaborative review by m—d—buero.
 The second part is a follow-up text about my research in relation to the project RIBL (Research Institute for Botanical Linguistics) which was developed in the framework of H&D Summer Academy.